 - Ms. Lauren Strunk – Associate Director, Prevention & Wellness Services

-- Ms. Amy Swingle – Director, Campus Recreation
+- Ms. Amy Swingle – Director, University Recreation & Wellness

 - Student Success – Enrollment Management Action Task Force Florida Gulf Coast University